birkin/callnumber_project/README.md

 #### overview

-This is a [django](https://www.djangoproject.com) applicaton that allows staff, via an admin interface, to create customizable categories and associate [Library Of Congress call-number](https://en.wikipedia.org/wiki/Library_of_Congress_Classification) ranges to those categories.
+This is a [django](https://www.djangoproject.com) application that allows staff, via an admin interface, to create customizable categories and associate [Library Of Congress call-number](https://en.wikipedia.org/wiki/Library_of_Congress_Classification) ranges to those categories.

 It supports the [Brown Library's](https://library.brown.edu) [NewTitles](https://library.brown.edu/titles/) application, and offers the ability to normalize callnumbers.